xujiayi1256/xblock-mentoring/README.md

 License
 -------

-The Image Explorer XBlock is available under the GNU Affero General Public License (AGPLv3).
+The Mentoring XBlock is available under the GNU Affero General Public License (AGPLv3).